LLNL/quandary/README.md

-# Quandary - Optimal control for open quantum systems
+# Quandary - Optimal control for open and closed quantum systems
 Quandary implements an optimization solver for quantum control.
-The underlying quantum dynamics model open quantum systems, using the Lindblad master equation to evolve a density matrix in time.
+The underlying quantum dynamics model open or closed quantum systems, using either Schroedinger's equation for a state vector (closed), or Lindblad master equation for a density matrix (open).
 The control problem aims to find control pulses that drive the system to a desired target state.

 A documentation is under development.
 In the meantime, refer to the user guide in the `doc/` folder for information on the underlying mathematical models as well as details on their implementation in Quandary.